 So which foods are good sources of vitamin B12?

-Animal liver and kidneys.
 Organ meats, like liver and kidneys, are very rich in vitamin B12.
-Lamb liver is also especially high in copper and selenium, which help the body produce red blood cells and act as a powerful antioxidant.
+Lamb’s liver is also especially high in copper and selenium, which help the body produce red blood cells and act as a powerful antioxidant.

-Eggs.
 Eggs are a great source of B vitamins, especially B2 and B12.
-Egg yolks contain more B12 than egg whites, and the B12 in yolks is easier to absorb, too.
+Egg yolks contain more B12 than egg whites, and the B12 in yolks is easier to absorb too.

-Fortified cereals.
-These days almost all cereals are fortified with nutrients, including B12, so these are a great source of plant-based B12.
-Cereals also usually contain vitamin A, folate, iron and calcium, which are essential for building healthy bones, making red and white blood cells, and supporting immune health.
+These days, almost all cereals are fortified with nutrients, including B12, so these are a great source of plant-based B12.
+Cereals also usually contain vitamin A, folate, iron, and calcium, which are essential for building healthy bones, making red and white blood cells, and supporting immune health.

-Tuna.
 Tuna contains high concentrations of B12, particularly in the darker muscles right underneath the skin.
-Tuna is also high in phosphorus, selenium, and vitamins A and B3, which can protect your eyes, lower LDL cholesterol and help prevent heart disease.
+Tuna is also high in phosphorus, selenium, and vitamins A and B3, which can protect your eyes, lower LDL cholesterol, and help prevent heart disease.

-Non-dairy milks.
-Non-dairy milks like oat milk, almond milk, rice milk and soya milk are fortified with high amounts of B12, and are another great source of plant-based B12.
+Non-dairy milk like oat milk, almond milk, rice milk, and soya milk are fortified with high amounts of B12, and are another great source of plant-based B12.

 Should you take vitamin B12 supplements?

 It’s important to be aware that not all vitamin B12 deficiency is caused by health problems or diet.
-It can also be caused by a lack of intrinsic factor – a protein required to absorb B12.
-Lack of intrinsic factor becomes more common as we get older, and is linked to pernicious anemia – an autoimmune condition that affects your stomach.
+It can also be caused by a lack of intrinsic factors, which are proteins required to absorb B12.
+Lack of intrinsic factors becomes more common as we get older, and is linked to pernicious anaemia – an autoimmune condition that affects your stomach.

 Have you suffered from B12 deficiency?
 How have you taken steps to boost your vitamin B12 levels?
 We’d love to hear about your experiences.
-Join the health conversation on the community or leave us a comment below.
+Join the conversation on the health section of the Rest Less community forum, or leave us a comment below.